 A routine helps to organize and give structure to the day so your family can get things done, as well as spend quality time together.
 Routines also:

 - Help children during stressful times such as moving to a new school or city, birth of a sibling, illness or death in the family, divorce, or during developmental changes.

 - Helps build skills that are critical for success in academic and social settings, like problem-solving, negotiation, planning and delayed gratification.

 - Teach healthy habits (like brushing teeth, exercising/being healthy, cooking fresh foods together, or regular reading time).

-- Help you set age-appropriate expectations for your kids (like putting their own toys away, picking out clothes for school the night before, taking out trash, setting dinner table, cleaning up in kitchen, putting plates or laundry away, making their own beds).
+- Help you set age-appropriate expectations for your kids (like putting their own toys away, picking out clothes for school the night before, taking out trash, setting the dinner table, cleaning up in the kitchen, putting plates or laundry away, making their own beds).

 Why are routines important for parents?